kedro-org/kedro/docs/source/02_get_started/04_new_project.md

 -   `python_package`
 -   `include_example` (Boolean value) option to confirm or reject the inclusion of the [Iris example code](../02_get_started/05_example_project.md)

+The `output_dir` can be set to wherever you want to create the project.
+For example, `~` for your home directory, or `.` for the current working directory.
 Here is an example `config.yml`, which assumes that a directory named `~/code` already exists:

 ```yaml
 output_dir: ~/code